 "I truly am passionate about working with immigrants in our community and I actively strive to help them reach higher standards of living.
 I am dedicated to advocating for their rights as active members of our community and country."

 Renzo R. Walton

-He has continued to improve his knowledge in his field of expertise by attending a medical terminology class at Colorado Mountain College and currently also provides services as a medical interpreter at UC Health YVMC.
+He has continued to improve his knowledge in his field of expertise by attending a medical terminology class at Colorado Mountain College, obtaining his National Medical Interpretation certification CHI CORE in 2019, and currently also provides services as a medical interpreter at UC Health YVMC.

-Renzo is accredited by the US Dept of Justice as a specially qualified non-lawyer to represent immigrants, and he is a citizenship trainer.
+Renzo is the only US Dept of Justice accredited representative in our region, working as a specially qualified non-attorney professional representing low-income immigrants, and he is a citizenship trainer.

-He is a board member of local youth literacy organization Book Trails, planning committee member of Holiday Exchange Market (HEM) Routt County United Way, Patient Advisory Council (PAC)for Yampa Valley Medical Associates, planning committee member of Dia de los Muertos in The Boat CIIC, Member of Routt County Navigation Network, and Steamboat Spanish Conversation Group host.
+He is a board member of local youth literacy non-profit Book Trails, planning committee member of Holiday Exchange Market (HEM) Routt County United Way, Patient Advisory Council (PAC)for Yampa Valley Medical Associates, former planning committee member of Dia de Los Muertos in The Boat CIIC, Active member of Routt County Navigation Network, Steamboat's Spanish Conversation Local Group's host and organizer.